ccp84/c25k/README.md

 ## Concept

-This PP4 app will be a runner registration tool for c25k groups.
+This django app will be a runner registration tool for c25k groups.
 * It will enable the club to advertise details of the next course and allow runners to sign up in readiness for the start date.
 * It will allow run leaders to advertise the details of each weeks date, time and start location.
 As well as a brief overview of the run.
 * It will allow logged in runners to sign up for posted runs, enabling run leaders to see who is planning on attending before setting off for each session.